 There are one of three outcomes that may apply to your situation at the completion of an audit:

-- Adjustment in favor of CRA: it may be found that your accounting was off, resulting in not enough taxes having be remitted – you will owe a balance
+- Adjustment in favour of CRA: it may be found that your accounting was off, resulting in not enough taxes having be remitted – you will owe a balance

-- Adjustment in favor of company: it may be found that your accounting was off, resulting in an overpayment of taxes, to which you may or may not be entitled a refund
+- Adjustment in favour of company: it may be found that your accounting was off, resulting in an overpayment of taxes, to which you may or may not be entitled a refund

 If you do not agree with the final outcome of your audit, you are encouraged to submit an appeal.